Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \subsection{Generalisations of Dehn twists}

 Let $Y \neq S^3$ be a closed, oriented 3-manifold and suppose there is a nontrivial loop $\phi_t \in \pi_1(\Diffeo^+(Y))$, based at the identity.
-Represent it by a smooth map $S^1 \to \Diffeo^+(Y)$, and write $\Phi \colon Y \times [0,1] \to Y \times [0,1]$ for the induced self-diffeomorphism.
+Represent it by a continuous map $S^1 \to \Diffeo^+(Y)$, and write $\Phi \colon Y \times [0,1] \to Y \times [0,1]$ for the induced self-diffeomorphism.
 Not all $3$-manifolds have such a loop, for instance diffeomorphism groups of hyperbolic 3-manifolds are homotopy equivalent to their isometry group~\cite{Gabai-Smale-conj}, and are thus discrete.
 On the other hand every Seifert fibred $3$-manifold admits such a nontrivial loop of self-diffeomorphisms, as we show in Proposition~\ref{prop:niftycalc}.
-We formulate a generalised version of Question~\ref{q:dehntwist}, using these types of diffeomorphism, the answer to which in the topological category is ``no'' by Corollary~\ref{theoremTorelli}.
+We now formulate a generalised version of Question~\ref{q:dehntwist}, using these types of diffeomorphism.
+In the topological category, the answer to the following question is ``no'' by Corollary~\ref{theoremTorelli}.